 Next, enter your Facebook page URL and in the Tabs field, delete “timeline” and enter “events” as you can see below:

 A preview of your page’s events appears in the box below to give you an idea of how it will look live on your website.

 Step 2: Generate the Facebook Event Code

 Once you’ve entered your page details, click the Get Code button.
-This generates the code needed to display your events in WordPress.
+After choosing your app ID, you can then see the embed code needed to display your events in WordPress.